sumcash-project/docs/app/assets/docs/011-developers.md

 const transaction = new bitcore.Transaction()
     // Expects an array of utxos
     .from(utxo)
-    .feePerKb(10000) // data on Sumcoin costs 0.01 SUM / kB
+    .feePerKb(10000) // data on Sumcash costs 0.01 SUMC / kB
     .to(reciever, 1) // sending 1 tSUM to reciever
     .addData("my test transaction!") // Add transaction metadata .change(myAddress) // change
     .sign(privateKey);

-// Overriding txn version to 3, because that's what it needs to be to work with sumcoin transaction.version = 3;
+// Overriding txn version to 3, because that's what it needs to be to work with sumcash transaction.version = 3;

 console.log(txHex);